mkhlf594/Advanced-Lane-Detection/write_up.md

-For the code, please check [here](Advanced Lane Detection.ipynb) and for a video recording, please check [here](https://youtu.be/MYAXK1TerF8).
+For the code, please check [here] (Advanced Lane Detection.ipynb) and for a video recording, please check [here](https://youtu.be/MYAXK1TerF8).